How to post signals?

 Breakout Signals:

-Breakout trades will be triggered when adding the words 'above' (for long) or 'below' (for short) for your entries.
+Breakout signals will be triggered when adding the words 'above' (for long) or 'below' (for short) for your entries.

 eg. Enter above 200-100 or Enter Below 100-200.
-This will wait before buying, making it a Breakout signal.Another way to define signal as Breakout is to add "Signal Type: Breakout" line, as by default signal is parsed as "Signal Type: Regular"
+This will wait before buying, making it a Breakout signal.Another way to define s Breakout signal is to specify "Signal Type: Breakout" (by default signal is parsed as "Signal Type: Regular")

-Breakout signals can only have up to 2 entry prices.
+Breakout signals can only include up to 2 entry prices.

 Leveraged Signals:

-Leverage signals should should a leverage indication, it can be one or more of these 3 options:
+Leverage signals should have a leverage indication, it can be one or more of these 3 options:

 The keyword 'Leverage' or 'Lev' and then the desired leverage type & level.

-The leverage type & level. eg. Cross x20/ Isolated x5.
+The leverage type & level alone. eg. Cross x20/ Isolated x5.

 Entry Zone Signals: